imRadwolf/boldchess-web-app/README.md

 **Running the Server**: The main entry point is `server.js`, which serves the static files in the `public` directory, eliminating the need for a build process.
 This simplifies deployment and development.

 **No Build Required**: Reflecting the application's simplicity and the direct use of vanilla JavaScript, the 'build' script in `package.json` is intentionally minimal: `echo 'No build required'`.
 This is due to the architecture's focus on serving static assets without complex build processes or server-side rendering.

 ---

-## Important Improvements & Issues

-For a list of important improvements and known issues, visit our [GitHub Issues page](https://github.com/LabinatorSolutions/boldchess-web-app/issues).

----

-## Contribution

-We welcome all developers to contribute by adding features or fixing bugs.

-**Current Contributors**:

-Visit the [Contributors page](https://github.com/LabinatorSolutions/boldchess-web-app/graphs/contributors) to see the list of contributors.

----